karbonmanthan/karbonmanthan.github.io/_posts/2025-08-11-On-Auditing-EV-Charging-Station-in-South-Korea.md

     gdf = gpd.GeoDataFrame.from_features(collection)
 ```

 Next, I assign the coordinate reference system I found data is in.
-One can determine crs either by loading data in QGIS and reading the bottom right corner or just copy the coordinate of the location and googling to determine the crs since you know which city it is in.
+One can determine Coordinate Reference System - crs from here on - either by loading data in QGIS and reading the bottom right corner or just copy the coordinate of the location and googling to determine the crs since you know which city it is in.

 ```python
 gdf.set_crs(epsg=4326, inplace=True)